Rapid App Development: Full RAD Methodology Overview and Practical Advice

 MaybeWorks expertise in hybrid mobile application

 MaybeWorks developers worked on a hybrid mobile application based on an Ionic framework that allows users to report breakdowns and request services from any location.
 The app works perfectly on all mobile platforms including, but not limited to: iOs, Android, and browsers.
-This app was developed according to RAD methodology.
-All the development processes have been organized on a top level: hired MaybeWorks developers with previous experience in rapid application development provided great increment to the project.
+This app was developed according to RAD methodology — with iterative cycles to refine functionality and ensure optimal performance.
+All the development processes have been organized on a top level: hired MaybeWorks developers with previous experience in RAD web development provided great increment to the project.

 The client’s main purpose was to create a Uber-like hybrid application on the Ionic framework for drivers with breakdowns on the road.
 The application should be fully responsive and stably perform with high load.